 Similarity Search Algorithms

-Similarity search algorithms are the core mathematical methods used to find the nearest matching vectors in high-dimensional embedding spaces.
 Techniques like cosine similarity, dot product comparison, and Euclidean distance measurement determine how retrieval systems locate relevant results among millions of candidate vectors.
 These algorithms form the computational foundation of every vector database, semantic search engine, and retrieval-augmented generation pipeline, converting geometric proximity between vectors into meaningful search results.
 Also known as: Nearest Neighbor Search, ANN, Approximate Nearest Neighbor.

 1